-State-of-the-art hardware is fully exploited when matched with leading edge software technology.
-The GIC software stack begins with highly automated processing to rapidly generate quality imagery and data products from sensore collections and is complemented by the most widely adopted GIS software extract intelligence for faster and smarter decision making.
+State-of-the-art hardware is fully exploited when matched with leading-edge software technology.
+The GIC software stack begins with highly automated processing to rapidly generate quality imagery and data products from sensor collections and is complemented by the most widely adopted GIS software extract intelligence for faster and smarter decision making.

 UltraCam aerial and terrestrial imagery and derivative products are generated using Vexcel Imaging’s UltraMap workflow stack.
 UltraMap’s architecture and high-level of automation allows us to rapidly and highly efficiently process imagery from raw UltraCam data and to publish post disaster imagery within 24 hours of collection.
 From that same imagery, UltraMap produces high accurate point clouds, digital surface models, orthophotos and 3D TINS.

 Esri's ArcGIS Online